deity-io/falcon-platform-docs/docs/platform/server-v3/modules/module-api.md

 };
 ```

-- `bind` - an function which allows you to add new service implementation into container registry for particular service identifier
+- `bind` - a function which allows you to add new service implementation into the container registry for a particular service identifier
-- `rebind` - an function which allows you to replace underlining service implementation in container registry for particular service identifier, if that one was already added into container registry.
+- `rebind` - a function which allows you to replace underlining service implementation in container registry for a particular service identifier if that one was already added into container registry.
-- `unbind` - an function which allows you to remove service implementation from container registry assigned to particular service identifier.
+- `unbind` - a function which allows you to remove service implementation from the container registry assigned to a particular service identifier.
-- `isBound` - an function which allows you to determine if container registry contain already any service implementation for particular service identifier.
+- `isBound` - a function which allows you to determine if the container registry contains already any service implementation for a particular service identifier.

-To lear more about Inversion of Control pattern and Dependency Injection works, please see [Dependency Injection](#dependency-injection)
+To learn more about Inversion of Control pattern and Dependency Injection works, please see [Dependency Injection](#dependency-injection)

 ### Binding services

-In order to bind new service, you need to use `bind` method:
+In order to bind a new service, you need to use `bind` method:

 ```ts
 registry.bind('Foo').to(Foo);